 For those sensitive to noise and smell it maybe best to avoid airlines from South Asia (sorry to enforce stereotypes).
 I remember one scene not so different to a flee market; a large group trading baggage allowance at check-in to fly home with plasma TVs.
 The same group celebrated later at the boarding gate with large bags of a spiced nut mix.
 Body odour and spices are not overly appealing.
 Not an isolated incident.
 I found comfort zones don’t exist on many South Asian flights.
-Twice I have waken to feet digging into my thigh from my cross legged neighbour.
+Twice I have wakened to feet digging into my thigh from my cross-legged neighbour.
 Once an older lady had her foot on my knee.
 Completely bizarre.

 7. Comfort On-Board

 Neck pillows, circulation socks, compression clothes, apparently they do help you sleep.
 But I’ve never used any of them.
 I think if these products helped Long Haul flights then the savvy airlines would include them… or at least sell them onboard, and profit from them.
 Instead, airlines provide reclining seats, adjustable headrests, a pillow and a blanket.
 They work fine.
 I always fly in a hoody to block light and annoyances around me.
 I put on headphones, watch in-flight movies then neck extra-large whiskeys and cuddle the window edge like a hobo.
 Not ideal but the best sleep I can find.
 Don’t hesitate to recline your seat but often best to hold off until after eating.